-Welcome to the Massachusetts General Hospital Parkinson's Disease and Movement Disorder Center.
+Welcome to the Massachusetts General Hospital Parkinson's Disease and Movement Disorder Clinic.
 We are committed to providing the highest quality of care for Parkinson's disease and related conditions.

 What is Parkinson disease?

 PD is caused by the loss of brain cells that make dopamine.
 Dopamine is a substance that helps with smooth and coordinated muscle movement.
 Parkinson often causes these symptoms:

 Tremor or trembling of the arms, jaw, legs, and face